Pages

 Reunion

 Yann Martel writes a perfect description of a familiar friend floating toward Pi's lifeboat.
-Absolutely worth mentioning.
+Super rad.
 Excerpt taken from Life of Pi, p111:

 Thursday, May 10, 2012